LeonardoCardoso/i18n-PHP-AngularJS/README.md

-i18n, PHP and Angularjs
+i18n, PHP and AngularJS
 ===

 Developed by <a href='https://github.com/LeonardoCardoso' target='_blank'>@LeonardoCardoso</a>.

-Easy i18n localization with PHP and Angularjs
+Easy i18n localization with PHP and AngularJS

 For more details, visit http://lab.leocardz.com/i18n-php-angularjs